Sussudio: Critical reception

 Other reviewers have criticised the song.
 David Fricke of Rolling Stone said that songs like "Sussudio", with the heavy use of a horn section, were "beginning to wear thin."
 In 2001, the chief rock and pop critic of The Guardian, Alexis Petridis, called the song a "vapid funk workout".
 In 2013, Tom Service, also of The Guardian, wrote: "Sussudio brings me out in a cold sweat; the production, the drum machine, the inane sincerity of the lyrics; there's no colder or more superficial sound in popular music, precisely because it takes itself so seriously."

 "Sussudio" was the first track released as a single in the UK and the second to be released in the US.
 In the UK, the song reached number 12.
 In the US, the song entered frequent rotation on MTV in May and, by 6 July, both the single and the album had reached No. 1 on their respective US Billboard charts.
-A remix of the song appeared on Collins' 12"ers album.
+A version of the song appeared on Collins' remix album 12″ers (1987).